tulparlabs/PalatisSoftPWM/README.md

 `SOFTPWM_DEFINE_EXTERN_OBJECT_WITH_PWM_LEVELS(CHANNEL_CNT, PWM_LEVELS)` - Add this if you want to use the SoftPWM object outside where it's defined.
 See `SOFTPWM_DEFINE_OBJECT_WITH_PWM_LEVELS()` for description of parameters.

 `PalatisSoftPWM.begin(hertz)` - Initialize PalatisSoftPWM.
 All pins configured with `SOFTPWM_DEFINE_CHANNEL_INVERT()` will momentarily go LOW when this function is called.
 - Parameter: **hertz** - The PWM frequency.
-Setting the value too high will cause incorrect operation.
-Too low will cause a visible flicker.
+Setting the value too high will cause incorrect operation, too low will cause a visible flicker.
   - Type: long

 `PalatisSoftPWM.printInterruptLoad()` - Prints diagnostic information to the serial monitor.
-This can be used to find the optimal PWM frequency by setting different PWM frequency values in begin() and then checking the resulting interrupt load.
+This can be used to find the optimal PWM frequency by setting different PWM frequency values in `PalatisSoftPWM.begin()` and then checking the resulting interrupt load.
 Calling this function will momentarily turn off the PWM on all channels.

 `PalatisSoftPWM.set(channel_idx, value)` - Set the PWM level of the given channel.
 - Parameter: **channel_idx** - The channel to set.